Unlock Exclusive Travel Secrets: Get Your Free Guide Now!

 Because Yosemite’s rivers run fast and deep with snow meltclear water from spring runoff, people are swept over harsh falls or down the river every year prohibing in fatalities.
 Avoid entering river water that is not completely calm and always be careful while walking in wet areas by the riverside or near a waterfall.

-Respect Wildlife & Be Bear Aware
+Wildlife Safety & Bear Awareness Tips

 All the better to eat you with: Yosemite Wolf Forest is invaded by all kinds of black and brown bears.
 Bears that get their paws on human food are generally very aggressive and move fast, so it is good to know how you respond if your path crosses with one as well as have an idea of what to do in storing foods at the campgrounds.
 This can result in the bear being killed for public safety.
 Be aware of what safety measures you should know when bear spray is not allowed.